todbot/Blink1Control2/NOTES.md

   - these all live in the renderer process
 - New proposed service: EventService - console.log replacement & recent event display
   - (e.g. eventsvc.log("Did a thing", {type:'debug', from:'VirtualBlink1'}) (use introspection?)
+- NO: now everything lives in renderer process.
+Only thing in main process is "main.js" window & menu handling

 #### Prepping node-hid
 -  do `npm run postinstall` (done automatically on `npm install`)